 The authors gratefully acknowledge the funding support of K1-MET GmbH, metallurgical competence center.
-The research programme of the K1-MET competence center is supported by COMET (Competence Center for Excellent Technologies), the Austrian programme for competence centers.
-COMET is funded by the Federal Ministry for Climate Action, Environment, Energy, Mobility, Innovation and Technology, the Federal Ministry for Digital and Economic Affairs, the Federal States of Upper Austria, Tyrol and Styria as well as the Styrian Business Promotion Agency (SFG).
-Beside the public funding from COMET, this research project is partially financed by the scientific partner TU Bergakademie Freiberg (TUBAF), Institute of Thermal-, Environmental- and Resources' Process Engineering (ITUN) and the industrial partner voestalpine Stahl GmbH Linz.
+The research programme of the K1-MET competence center was supported by Competence Center for Excellent Technologies (COMET), the Austrian programme for competence centers.
+COMET was funded by the Federal Ministry for Climate Action, Environment, Energy, Mobility, Innovation and Technology, the Federal Ministry for Digital and Economic Affairs, the Federal States of Upper Austria, Tyrol and Styria as well as the Styrian Business Promotion Agency (SFG).
+In addition to the public funding from COMET, this research project was partially financed by the scientific partner TU Bergakademie Freiberg (TUBAF), Institute of Thermal-, Environmental- and Resources' Process Engineering (ITUN), and the industrial partner voestalpine Stahl GmbH Linz.